-- Twelve criteria compiled from extensive research on pitch guidance and advice, sorted in the rough order that many founders use to deliver their pitch
+- Fourteen to sixteen criteria compiled from extensive research on pitch guidance and advice, sorted in the rough order that many founders use to deliver their pitch

 - Details that provide additional insight on the nature and expectations of each evaluation criteria

 - Automatic calculation of a summary score based on the scores of each criteria